vinibailo/TT-Game-Liste-2/README.md

 ## Feature overview

-- **Spreadsheet ingestion:** Loads `igdb_all_games.xlsx` into memory, sorts it by rating count, and removes duplicate rows so editors can process the most relevant titles first.【F:app.py†L30-L103】
+- **Spreadsheet ingestion:** Loads `igdb_all_games.xlsx` into memory, sorts it by rating count, and keeps every row so editors can process the source data exactly as supplied.【F:app.py†L30-L103】
 - **Sequential navigation with progress tracking:** Presents one game at a time and tracks the working index, processed sequence, and skipped items.
 Editors can move forward, go back to the previous entry, or temporarily skip a game while keeping progress metrics accurate.【F:app.py†L150-L357】【F:static/main.js†L94-L212】【F:static/main.js†L245-L353】
 - **Metadata editing workspace:** Provides inputs for title, launch date, summary, category, developers, publishers, platforms, genres, and game modes.
 Chip selectors (Choices.js) make it easy to reuse controlled vocabularies, while an expandable section keeps rarely used metadata out of the way.【F:templates/index.html†L37-L108】【F:static/main.js†L18-L95】
 - **1080×1080 cover builder:** Lets the user upload an image, crop it with Cropper.js, and automatically resizes anything smaller than 1080 pixels so the saved JPEG meets platform requirements.
 A preview updates live while the editor adjusts the crop.【F:templates/index.html†L109-L147】【F:static/main.js†L149-L231】